 Anodes are carbon blocks used to conduct electrical energy during the process

 of producing primary aluminium.
-We have three computerised carbon plants that produce about 550,000 metric tonnes of anodes every year to ensure continuous and uninterrupted supply of high quality replacement anodes.Features:
+We have four computerised carbon plants that produce about 550,000 metric tonnes of anodes every year to ensure continuous and uninterrupted supply of high quality replacement anodes.Features:

 Carbon anodes are produced from the following ingredients: calcined petroleum coke and coal tar pitch.
 The coke is first crushed and segregated into size fractions then mixed to obtain the required anode quality.
 This dry mix is preheated then mixed with pitch to bind the coke particles into anode blocks.Applications: